 Overall, scholarship databases are a useful tool to assist you in searching for opportunities.
 If you are proactive and use them to supplement your overarching search strategy, then you will familiarize yourself with what’s out there.
 Rather than depend on these databases to do all of the work for you, use them every once in a while to expand your ongoing search for institutions, individuals, and organizations that support various aspects of you, your accomplishments, communities, and future goals.

-Explore Accepted’s Consulting & Editing Services and work one-on-one with an expert advisor who will help you get organized, apply for scholarships or admission, and get the results you need to make your academic or professional dreams a reality!Want Rebecca to help you get Accepted?
+Explore Accepted’s Scholarship Services and work one-on-one with an expert advisor who will help you get organized, apply for scholarships or admission, and get the results you need to make your academic or professional dreams a reality!Want Rebecca to help you get Accepted?
 Click here to get in touch!

 • 5 Fatal Flaws to Avoid in Your Grad School Statement of Purpose, a free guide